Skip to main content

 DESCRIPTION

 • An acquired depigmentation of the skin, which correlates with a loss of epidermal melanocytes.
-There are three clinical variants, each with subtypes.
+There are two major clinical variants, each with subtypes.

 DIAGNOSIS